plantsandmachines/beta/README.md

 This project originated from [our local hackspace maschinenraum](http://www.maschinenraum.tk) in late 2012.
 It then became my master thesis in architecture at the [bauhaus university](http://www.uni-weimar.de/de/universitaet/start/).
 During the time of research about urban food production systems Bastian and I build 3 prototypes.

-This repository documents our very first, very basic food replication system.
+This repository documents our second food replication system.
 We are currently fixing documentation, cleaning up code and comments on the other prototypes and will release them as soon as we're done.

 ---